 Since negotiating my own severance in 2012, I’ve consulted with several dozen individuals about how to best negotiate a severance.
-Although I’ve taken a hiatus on 1X1 consulting since the birth of our son, I can’t help but think of my favorite consultation this Memorial Day weekend: my wife’s.
+Although I’ve taken a hiatus on 1X1 consulting since the birth of our son in 2017 and our daughter in 2019, I can’t help but think of my favorite severance negotiation consultation: my wife’s.

 One of the most common questions I get from people who haven’t bought my severance negotiation book is: why would a company ever give a high performing employee a severance?

 Hopefully with my wife’s severance negotiation example, I can convince some of you it’s possible.
 I’ve already published a guest post from a client who shared his successful severance negotiation strategy.
 He had been with his firm for over a decade and was also a high performer.

 For the last two years of my wife’s 9.5 year career with one firm, I felt she was underpaid and overworked.
 I told her she should be more aggressive in asking for a raise and a promotion, but every time I brought up the subject she said she didn’t want to be too pushy.